PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 As you can see, the process between the submission of Pull Request and its merge is a long journey.
 This journey is not meaningless: the goal is to make sure we build a consistent and reliable software in the end, and when you consider the size of this project, it actually does not look too much!

-A downside of this long journey and the level of commitment it requires from both the reviewers and the authors is that the hardest Pull Requests require a very long time to be reviewed, because we are actually not a big team.
-Today, September of 2019, we are 6 Core Team members: to review more than 400 Pull Requests, it is a bit short ... this is why the PrestaShop company is currently hiring!
+A downside of this long journey and the level of commitment it requires from both the reviewers and the authors is that some Pull Requests require a very long time to be reviewed.
+Also, we are actually not a big team.
+As of September of 2019, there are only 6 Core maintainers available to review more than 400 Pull Requests... this is why PrestaShop is currently hiring!

 We also are working on other ideas to bring more people in the maintainer team and to be able to review/merge everything, so we hope to get better in the following months.